 For years, KAM has championed the adoption of locally manufactured products, challenging the misconception that Kenyan-made goods are more expensive than imports.
-Through initiatives like the Changamka Festival, KAM aims to strengthen domestic production, enhance competitiveness, and stimulate economic growth in Kenya.
+Through initiatives such as the Changamka Festival, KAM aims to strengthen domestic production, enhance competitiveness, and stimulate economic growth in Kenya.

-KAM partners with Carole Kinoti Foundation: KAM partnered with the Carole Kinoti showcase the vibrant Foundation initiatives made in Kenya as part of its marketplace products blend of fashion, through an exciting storytelling, interactions, and industry dialogue promoting the cotton and leather value chains.
+Ø KAM partners with Carole Kinoti Foundation: KAM partnered with the Carole Kinoti Foundation as part of its initiatives to showcase the vibrant made in Kenya products through an exciting blend of fashion, storytelling, marketplace interactions, and industry dialogue promoting the cotton and leather value chains.

-Throught this partnership, we shall host a fashion show in 2025, as part of the Changamka Kenya Shopping Festival, featuring a runway of Made in Kenya collections, celebrating the journey of Kenyan fashion, the value of local manufacturing, and the impact on community development.
-The fashion show shall offer stakeholders a platform to engage in industry trends, circular business models, and collaborative approaches in the fashion sector.
+Through this partnership, we hosted a fashion show in February 2025, as part of the Changamka Kenya Shopping Festival, featuring a runway of Made in Kenya collections, celebrating the journey of Kenyan fashion, the value of local manufacturing, and the impact on community development.
+The fashion show offered stakeholders a platform to engage in industry trends, circular business models, and collaborative approaches in the fashion sector.

-Kenya Industrialization Conference: To commemorate the Africa Industrialization Week, KAM partnered with the Ministry of Investments, Trade and Industry to host the 2nd Edition of the Kenya Industrialization Conference during the Changamka Kenya Shopping Festival.
+Kenya Industrialization Conference: To commemorate the Africa Industrialization Week, KAM partnered with the Ministry of Investments, Trade and Industry to host the 2nd Edition of the Kenya Industrialization

+Conference during the Changamka Kenya Shopping Festival.

-This year's theme, "Leveraging Artificial Intelligence (AI) and Green Industrialization to Accelerate Africa's Structural Transformation," reflected the strategic focus on integrating cutting-edge technologies and sustainable practices into the manufacturing sector.
-The forum featured key sessions, including expert panel discussions and interactive workshops on Al's role in manufacturing, green industrial practices, and policy reforms to drive industrial growth, emphasizing the critical role that technology and sustainability play in the continent's industrial growth.
+Themed "Leveraging Artificial Intelligence (AI) and Green Industrialization to Accelerate Africa's Structural Transformation," the event reflected the strategic focus on integrating cutting-edge technologies and sustainable practices into the manufacturing sector.
+The forum featured key sessions, including expert panel discussions and interactive workshops on AI's role in manufacturing, green industrial practices, and policy reforms to drive industrial growth, emphasizing the critical role that technology and sustainability play in the continent's industrial growth.

 Opportunities within Affordable Housing Plan: KAM participated in a high-level stakeholder engagement with the President of the Republic of Kenya, H.E.
-Dr William Samoei Ruto, PHD on the Affordable Housing Plan (AHP), which aims to provide decent homes for Kenyans, eliminate slums, and create jobs for youth entering the job market annually.
+Dr William Samoei Ruto PHD on the Affordable Housing Plan (AHP), which aims to provide decent homes for Kenyans, eliminate slums, and create jobs for youth entering the job market annually.
 He commended the manufacturing sector's commitment to the AHP and assured members that issues raised, including a transparent contractual framework and local sourcing monitoring, would be addressed.

-KAM emphasized the need to leverage local capacity strengths in the construction industry to create significant opportunities for job creation across various sectors.
+KAM emphasized the need to leverage local capacity strengthens in the construction industry to create significant opportunities for job creation across various sectors.
 By sourcing materials locally, the housing initiative can stimulate employment in manufacturing, supply chains, and construction, providing a much-needed boost to the economy.